I'm Obsessed With Protecting My Fine, Damaged Hair—These Flat Irons Pass My Test

 As a millennial, I have lived to see some of beauty's greatest hits when it comes to trends, from butterfly clips and frosted pink lipgloss to messy buns and, of course, the era of stick-straight hair.
 And as an aspiring beauty editor, I followed the trends almost religiously.
-I woke up every morning before school and refused to leave the house until every strand of hair was straight—I even had the double mirror to check the back.
+I woke up every morning before school and refused to leave the house until every strand of hair was straight—I even had a double mirror to check the back.
 (My mom helped, too).
-Looking back, I cringe at the thought of the number of times I would straighten the same section of hair over and over, ultimately damaging my already-fine, soon-to-be-highlighted hair.
+Looking back, I cringe at the number of times I would straighten the same section of hair, ultimately damaging my already fine, soon-to-be-highlighted hair.

 As I've gotten older and continued to educate myself in the beauty industry, I've come to one conclusion: In order to achieve your beauty goals, you have to first understand what you're working with.
-For example, I now understand that I have thin, fine hair; therefore, I know a little bit of product truly goes a long way.
+For example, I now understand I have thin and fine hair, which means a little product goes a long way.
 I understand that my color-treated hair can be easily damaged, so I opt for hydrating hair masks and supplements that promote hair health and growth.
 I also understand how to properly use heat tools to achieve the look I want without causing permanent damage.
-Though avoiding heat is the greatest gift you can give your hair, I've realized you can't avoid heat forever—some days, you just crave that flat-ironed look or a soft wave.
+Though avoiding heat is the greatest gift you can give your hair, I've realized you can't avoid heat forever—some days, you crave that flat-ironed look or a soft wave.

 Keep scrolling to discover the best flat irons for damaged hair.
 Your strands will thank you later.

 This flat iron has been my go-to for the last several years.
-Recommended by celebrity hairstylists and owners of Mark Ryan Salon Ryan Trygstad and Mark DeBolt, this flat iron monitors heat 250 times per second and does not go above 365º to ensure you can't damage your hair.
+Recommended by celebrity hairstylists Ryan Trygstad and Mark DeBolt, who own Mark Ryan Salon, this flat iron monitors heat 250 times per second and does not go above 365º to ensure you can't damage your hair.

 I love this flat iron when I want to create a beach wave.
 Because it's only an inch, it gives me more precision in creating the shape I want, and therefore, I don't have to repeatedly go over a specific area.